-Open Enrollment - If you select Elevate Health Plans during the annual Open Enrollment period, ending December 15th, your coverage begins on January 1st of the following year.
-If you enroll between December 16th and January 15th your coverage begins on February 1st.
-Coverage for your enrolled dependents begins when your coverage begins.
+- ➤ Open Enrollment If you enroll in Elevate Health Plans during the annual Open Enrollment period, which ends on December 15th, your coverage will commence on January 1st of the following year. - For enrollments occurring between December 16th and January 15th, coverage will begin on February 1st.